TheBeerbarian/ircservicesgateway/README.md

 ### Overview
 ircservicesgateway is still under development.
+Not recomended to use at this time until a partial rewrite has been completed.

 The goal is for HTTP requests to be proxied by the ircservicesgateway to issue XMLRPC requests to a self-hosted irc network services (Atheme, Anope, etc.) then pass back data to the HTTP requestor.
 An attempt will be made for the data to be passed back in raw format or a mapped format depending on the issued request format.